mms-team/testnet-endpoints/README.md

-# testnet-endpoints
+# Public endpoints for testnets
-Public endpoints for testnets
+Feel free to use=)